 Look Beyond the Box

-Once you are experienced and feel more daring, look into some of the Asian or Mediterranean dishes which often use a number of herbs and spices, i.e. Chicken Tagine.
+Once you are experienced and feel more daring, look into some Asian or Mediterranean dishes which often use several herbs and spices, i.e., Chicken Tagine.

-If you use convenience foods, they also might benefit from adding your custom seasonings to them.
+If you use convenience foods, they also might benefit from adding your custom seasonings.
 Herb butter or margarine is excellent on vegetables or meat.
 Mix either a single or combination of herbs (1-3 tbsp of dried or 2-6 tbsp fresh chopped), ½ tsp lemon juice, and white pepper to taste with a stick of butter or margarine and refrigerate for 1 hour.

 *Do not break into small pieces as bay leaves do not soften and must be pulled out of a dish before serving.